The Summer, simultaneously one of my favorite times of the year (strawberries, blueberries, tomatoes!) and my most dreaded.

 - Switch to a clean jar more often.
 My starter jar gets inundated with excess starter, despite my best efforts to keep it clean.
 This “extra” starter ends up simply becoming carryover at each feeding.

 - Reduce starter carryover.
 In the summer, my first approach to dealing with warmer temperatures is to reduce the starter I carryover to ensure it needs a refreshment only once every 12 hours.
 This might mean dropping my 20% carryover to as low as 2-5% (to total flour weight) in peak summer.

 - Use cooler water.
 Similar to how using cooler water for your mixing can help, using cooler water to refresh your starter will slow its activity and buy you more time between feedings before it gets overly ripe.

-- Add a small percentage of salt to starter.
+- Add a small percentage of salt to the starter.
 As a last option, you can use a very small amount of salt in each refreshment to help temper fermentation.
-I would start very low, perhaps at 0.5% to total flour, and work up to at most 1.5% salt (in my experience).
+I would start very low, perhaps at 0.5% to total flour, and work up to 1.5% salt (in my experience).